johnrieth-zz/johnrieth.github.io/policy/_posts/2018-07-19-california-https.md

 **Background**

-Not all publicly accessible California government websites use [Hypertext Transfer Protocol Secure (HTTPS)](https://developers.google.com/web/fundamentals/security/encrypt-in-transit/why-https).
-HTTPS is important to use because the protocol ["can provide a fast, secure connection that offers the level of privacy and reliability that users should expect from government web services"](https://https.cio.gov/everything/).
+Not all publicly accessible California government websites protect visitors with [Hypertext Transfer Protocol Secure (HTTPS)](https://developers.google.com/web/fundamentals/security/encrypt-in-transit/why-https).
+HTTPS is necessary for California government websites because the protocol provides ["a fast, secure connection that offers the level of privacy and reliability that users should expect from government web services"](https://https.cio.gov/everything/).
 The [California Department of Technology (CDT)](https://cdt.ca.gov/) needs to increase the adoption of HTTPS to ensure that all government websites are secure.

 **Policy**

-To increase the adoption of HTTPS the CDT shall make [Let's Encrypt](https://letsencrypt.org/) the primary issuer of digital certificates and downgrade the [current certificate authority](https://cdt.ca.gov/services/wp-content/uploads/sites/2/sites/2/2017/03/Secure-Certificate-Guideline.pdf), [Comodo](https://www.comodoca.com/en-us/solutions/tls-ssl-certificates/) to be a secondary issuer.
+To increase the adoption of HTTPS the CDT shall make [Let's Encrypt](https://letsencrypt.org/) the primary issuer of digital certificates and make the [current issuer](https://cdt.ca.gov/services/wp-content/uploads/sites/2/sites/2/2017/03/Secure-Certificate-Guideline.pdf), [Comodo](https://www.comodoca.com/en-us/solutions/tls-ssl-certificates/) a secondary issuer.

 **Reasons to switch**